J. Ralph: Music career

 Honored by the Smithsonian National Museum of American History for innovative and unique contributions to American music, Ralph is completely self-taught and does not read or write a single note of music.
 He is the founder of production company The Rumor Mill.
 His songs have been featured in commercial advertisements for Porsche, Nike, Volkswagen, Volvo, and Chrysler.

 Ralph has recorded two CDs, The Illusionary Movements of Geraldine and Nazu (2005) and Music to Mauzner By (1999), the latter under the moniker "Spy".
 He has also written for live performance, with 2008's "Fanfare for the Uncommon Ellie and Mr. Greene" performed by the ProMusica Chamber Orchestra of Columbus.

-Described by The Hollywood Reporter as the "go-to producer of documentary film scores", and by Indiewire as “Perhaps the best documentary composer working today”, Mr. Ralph has helped create some of the most influential documentaries of all time, revealing critically important social issues and culturally defining artists that “along with his partnering filmmakers and musicians, have spurned governments to act and introduced or amplified for millions of people, concerns that have might otherwise fallen under the radar” said the Smithsonian’s Dr. John Troutman, curator of Culture and Arts for the Smithsonian National Museum Of American History.
-Over the last decade, Ralph has written and produced the music for eight Oscar-winning/nominated documentary feature films including Man on Wire (2009), The Cove (2010), Hell and Back Again (2012), Chasing Ice (2013), Finding Vivian Maier (2015), Virunga (2015), Racing Extinction (2016) and "Jim: The James Foley Story (2017)".
-“Like no other American composer before him, J. Ralph has created in very short order, a stunningly unique body of philanthropically minded musical works” continued Dr. Troutman of the Smithsonian.
+Described by The Hollywood Reporter as the "go-to producer of documentary film scores, and by Indiewire as “Perhaps the best documentary composer working today”,Ralph has scored numerous documentary films addressing social and political subjects.
+John Troutman has written that Ralph and his collaborators have "spurned governments to act and introduced or amplified for millions of people, concerns that might otherwise fallen under the radar."
+Over the last decade, Ralph has written and produced the music for eight Oscar-winning/nominated documentary feature films including Man on Wire (2009), The Cove (2010), Hell and Back Again (2012), Chasing Ice (2013), Finding Vivian Maier (2015), Virunga (2015), Racing Extinction (2016) and Jim: The James Foley Story (2017).